-Although the Trustees intend to continue this plan indefinitely, the Trustees reserve the right to change or discontinue the plan at any time for any reason.
-Modifications or amendments may be made retroactively, if necessary, to qualify or maintain the benefits program in order to meet the requirements of the Internal Revenue Code or the Employee Retirement Income Security Act of 1974 (ERISA).
-No amendment will deprive you of any benefits to which you've earned the right, to the extent that those benefits are then funded.
-If the plan is terminated, your pension will be 100% vested.
+Although the Trustees intend to continue this Plan indefinitely, the Trustees reserve the right to change or discontinue the Plan at any time for any reason.
+Modifications or amendments may be made retroactively, if necessary, to qualify or maintain the benefits program in order to meet the requirements of applicable law, including the Internal Revenue Code of 1986, as amended and the Employee Retirement Income Security Act of 1974, as amended (ERISA).
+No amendment will deprive you of any benefits to which you have earned the right, to the extent that those benefits are then funded.
+If the Plan is terminated, your benefits under the Plan will be 100% vested.